IIC1103/score-monster/README.md

 ## Usage

-1. **Log in to Hackerrank either in firefox.** Really important!
+1. **Log in to Hackerrank in firefox.** Really important!
 If you don't do this, the program will get stuck.
 You need to have firefox for this to work.
 2. Simply run the two following lines: